alanabarbosa/Template-Netflix-Clone/README.md

-Template responsivo Netflix-Clone
+Template responsivo Netflix Clone

-Esse template foi feito com Boostrap e JavaScript
-This Template has made with Boostrap and Javascript
+Esse template foi feito com Boostrap e JavaScript // This Template has made with Boostrap and Javascript